blbadger/blbadger.github.io/neural-networks.md

 Overfitting is intuitively similar to memorization: both lead to an assimilation of information previously seen, without this assimilation necessarily helping the prediction power in the future.
 One can memorize exactly how letters look in a serif font, but without the ability to generalize then one would be unable to indentify many letters in a sans-serif font.
 The goal for statistical learning is to make predictions on hitherto unseen datasets, and thus to avoid memorization which does not guarantee this ability.

-Thus the network overfits Snf7 images but is able to effectively differentiate Snap29 images.
-This makes sense from the perspective of manual classification as there is a relatively clear pattern that one can use to distinguish Snap29 images, but little pattern to identify Snf7 images.
+Thus the network overfits Snf7 images but is able to generalize for Snap29 images.
+This makes intuitive sense from the perspective of manual classification, as there is a relatively clear pattern that one can use to distinguish Snap29 images, but little pattern to identify Snf7 images.

 A slower learning process for generalization is observed compared to that which led to overfitting, but perhaps some other feature could be causing this delay in training accuracy.
 The datasets used are noticeably different: Snap29 is in two colors whereas Snf7 is monocolor.
 If a deeper network (with the extra layer of 50 dense neurons before the output layer) is trained on a monocolor version of the Snap29 or Snf7 datasets, the test accuracy achieved is nearly identical to what was found before,